AyushGupta88/Ansible-jenkins/README.md

 1 directory, 10 files
 ```
+## change the paths in files wherever required.
 Now we have the customized dockerfile for customized jenkins server.
 A docker-compose file for deploying jenkins server over docker.
 A master.yml file which runs two playbooks